 CO2 can be used as an additive in the application of cement (substitutes).
 In this way, it can contribute to cutting down on CO2 in the production of clinkers and building blocks.
 You can also use CO2 to speed up the ageing process of bottom ash coming from waste-to-energy plants.
 In combination with supplementary process steps, the bottom ash can be upgraded to a clean and readily usable product, for example as a substitute for sand and gravel.
 By using it in building products, CO2 is permanently fixed and therefore removed from the cycle.

-At some point in the future, energy carriers will also be able to be made from CO2.
+At some point in the future, energy carriers, such as formic acid and methanol, will also be able to be made from CO2.
 The chemical industry is looking for sustainable alternatives for fossil carbons, oil and natural gas.
 There is also a need for effective storage of renewable energy such as solar and wind energy.
 CO2, in combination with hydrogen, offers opportunities for this.
 Together with the Dutch company Coval Energy B.V., Twence is looking into potential ways for the production of formic acid out of the captured CO2.
 Formic acid can be used in the chemical sector or for the storage of (sustainable) energy.

 Some well-known applications of CO2 are as a coolant in the transport of perishable goods, the use of CO2 in soft drinks, or in the packaging of vegetables.
 This is only possible if the CO2 meets the strict requirements of the food and beverage industry.
 Twence is designing the new CO2 plant in such a way that the CO2 will comply with those requirements.